p-sun/my-mac-setup-with-themes/README.md

 ## Change the Mac's default screenshot folder
 By default, screenshots are saved on your desktop.
 I prefer keeping a clean desktop.
-* Create a folder for your screenshots, for example, /Users/username/Documents/Screenshots.
+* Create a folder for your screenshots with `mkdir Documents/Screenshots`.
 Drag the Screenshots folder in to the left panel in Finder to bookmark it.
-* Change the default location of your screenshots with `defaults write com.apple.screencapture location /Users/username/Documents/Screenshots`
+* Change the default location of your screenshots with `defaults write com.apple.screencapture location /Documents/Screenshots`

 ## Color Schemes for iTerm2
 Felix Krause has a beautiful setup.
 [We will be following his guide](https://github.com/KrauseFx/what-terminal-is-felix-using).